Spectral gap of scl in graphs of groups and $3$-manifolds: Scl of vertex and edge groups elements

 Since $S$ is arbitrary, this proves the ``$\ge$'' direction in (\ref{eqn: vert scl compute}).

 Conversely, consider any collection of chains $c_e\in C_1^H(G_e)$ satisfying $c_e+c_{\bar{e}}=0$.
-With an arbitrarily small change of $\sum_v \scl_{G_v}(c_v+\sum_{t(e)=v} c_e)$, we replace this collection by another with the additional property that each $c_e$ is a rational chain.
-This can be done since each $c_v$ is rational.
-For each $v\in V$, let $S_v$ be any admissible surface for the rational chain $c_v+\sum_{e:\ t(e)=v} c_e$.
-By taking suitable finite covers, we may assume all $S_v$ to be of the same degree $n$.
+Recall that each $c_v$ is rational and we in addition require each $c_e$ to be a rational chain.
+For each $v\in V$, let $S_v$ be any admissible surface for the rational chain $c_v+\sum_{e:\ t(e)=v} c_e$ of a certain degree $n_v$.
+Let $n$ be a common multiple of all $n_v$'s.
+Replacing $S_v$ by $n/n_v$ disjoint copies of itself, we may assume all $S_v$'s have the same degree $n$.
 Since $c_e+c_{\bar{e}}=0$ for all $e\in E$, the union $\sqcup_v S_v$ is an admissible surface of degree $n$ for a chain equivalent to $\sum_v c_v$ in $C_1^H(G)$.
-Since the $S_v$ and the collection $c_e$ are arbitrary, this proves the other direction of (\ref{eqn: vert scl compute}). \end{proof} \begin{rmk} If some $e\in E$ has $\scl_{G_e}\equiv0$ (e.g. when $G_e$ is amenable), then $\scl_{t(e)}$ and $\scl_G$ both vanish on $B_1^H(G_e)$ by monotonicity.
+Since the surface $S_v$ and the collection $c_e$ are arbitrary, this proves the other direction of (\ref{eqn: vert scl compute}). \end{proof} \begin{rmk} If some $e\in E$ has $\scl_{G_e}\equiv0$ (e.g. when $G_e$ is amenable), then $\scl_{G_{t(e)}}$ and $\scl_G$ both vanish on $B_1^H(G_e)$ by monotonicity.
 Given this, the typically infinite-dimensional space $C_1^H(G_e)$ in Theorem \ref{thm: vert scl compute} can be replaced by the quotient $C_1^H(G_e)/B_1^H(G_e)\cong H_1(G_e,\R)$, which is often (e.g. when $G_e$ is finitely generated) finite-dimensional, for which Theorem \ref{thm: vert scl compute} is still valid.
 Thus if all edge groups have vanishing scl and $\scl_{G_v}$ is understood in each finite-dimensional subspace of $C_1^H(G_v)$ for all $v$, then $\scl_G$ in vertex groups can be practically understood by equation (\ref{eqn: vert scl compute}), which is a convex programming problem. \end{rmk}